Saturday, March 28, 2020 – 2 – 4pm, Douglas School

 For comments or more information about any of the above, please contact the Festival of Cultures coordinator at email@example.com.

 In 1998, the Festival of Cultures was founded by Akiko Sensei, our late Douglas Japanese teacher, to celebrate the Japanese program at Douglas.
 It was called Cultural Eve.
 A couple of years later it became a joint event between Conant and Douglas schools to celebrate cultural diversity, held in either of the school’s cafeterias.
 The event had grown so much that it needed to move to the Junior High to accommodate the families, typically 500+ people attend!
-After many successful years, we are ending our combined celebration of cultural diversity with Conant school and organize it back at Douglas for the Douglas community in 2019.
+After many successful years we ended our combined celebration of cultural diversity with Conant school and organized it back at Douglas for the Douglas community in 2019.

 It’s a very colorful event, since not only many ambassadors and performers but also several visitors wear traditional clothing.
 It’s amazing to see our kids being proud to share their culture or a culture they learned about, and all kids seeing the beauty of cultural diversity… Come join !